pairinteraction/pairinteraction/doc/sphinx/index.rst

 Utility Tools
     :doc:`mqdt` - Learn how to calculate states and matrix elements using multi-channel quantum defect theory with our tool written in Julia.

+    :doc:`databases` - Find out how to make states and matrix elements available to pairinteraction.

 .. toctree::
     :maxdepth: 2
     :caption: User Guide